skalenetwork/skale-consensus/docs/exit.md

 If after a call to exitGracefully() SkaledExitThread gets CONSENSUS_EXITED_HARD, then it must do the following steps:

-* EXIT_REST_OF_SKALED_ - exit all other threads in skaled, including hard killing them if needed
+* EXIT_REST_OF_SKALED_ - exit all other threads in skaled, including hard-killing them if needed
 When all other threads exit, they will stop using memory and CPU, as well as release locks.
 At this point, if SkaledInteractionThread was stuck, it may get unstuck and finish block processing.
 * CHECK_INTERACTION_THREAD_STATUS_LOOP - SkaledExitThread should keep calling
   ConsensusExtFace::getSkaledInteractionThreadStatus()
-  for some time, to give SkaledInteractionThread a chance to complete blovk processing and
+  for some time, to give SkaledInteractionThread a chance to complete block processing and
 * exit nicely.
 If the  status become EXITED, then  SkaledExitThread should exit.
 * If SkaledInteractiionThread is stuck and does not exit nicely, SkaledExitThread should call